Patch Programs | Girl Scouts of Western Ohio

 Summer is the perfect time to get outside and have some fun under the sun!
 There are so many ways to put yourself out there, whether it's from your window, at the playground, near a campsite, or on an open trail.

-From June 1 to September 10, head outside and take the outdoor challenge.
+Head outside from June 1 to September 10 and take the outdoor challenge.
 Enjoy fun activities that will help you feel happier, relaxed, and in touch with nature.
 Be sure to check how many you should do based on your grade level.
 Share your adventures and encourage others to get outside by using #gsoutdoors.
 Happy trails!

 Download the activity sheet here!